HomyChen/ACIT3900/README.md

 `async doInsertOldCustomerNewVehicle()`:

 Parmas: req
-○	Includes no customer information except customerID
+- Includes no customer information except customerID
-○	Has all vehicle information
+- Has all vehicle information

-●	Purpose:
+Purpose:
-○	This function is used when we have a customer who is already in the database ○	The customer has multiple cars and is bringing in a car they have not previously not brought in ○	Logic:
+- This function is used when we have a customer who is already in the database
+- The customer has multiple cars and is bringing in a car they have not previously not brought in
+- Logic:
+  - Insert Vehicle using customerID returning vehicleID
+  - Create repairOrder using vehilceID returning repairOrder
+  - IF there is no unCommonTasks
+    - we insert all the commonTaks into the DB using repair order
+  - ELSE
+    - IF there are commonTasks
+      - We insert both common and unCommon tasks using repair order
+  - ELSE
+    - We insert only unCommonTasks are no other tasks are present

+`async doInsertOldVehicleOldCustomer()`:

+Parmas: req
+- Includes no customer information except customerID
+- Includes no vehicle information except vehilceID

+Purpose:
+- This function is used when we have an existing customer, and vehicle
+- We are creating a new repair order for this vehicle
+- Logic:
-○	Insert Vehicle using customerID returning vehicleID ○	Create repairOrder using vehilceID returning repairOrder ○	IF there is no unCommonTasks
+  - Create repairOrder using vehilceID returning repairOrder
+  - IF there is no unCommonTasks
-■	we insert all the commonTaks into the DB using repair order ○	ELSE
+    - we insert all the commonTaks into the DB using repair order
+  - ELSE
-■	IF there are commonTasks
+    - IF there are commonTasks
-●	We insert both common and unCommon tasks using repair order ○	ELSE
+      - We insert both common and unCommon tasks using repair order
+  - ELSE
-■	We insert only unCommonTasks are no other tasks are present
+    - We insert only unCommonTasks are no other tasks are present

+`async insertWithOnlyCommonTasks()`:

+Parmas: commonTasks, createReapirOrder

+Purpose:
+- This function is called within the above three functions
+  - It only gets called when there are only commonTasks and no unCommonTasks
+- It calls one of the functions in the createRepairOrderSec1.js page
+- It lastly calls a test method which is used for confirmation only
+  - This method queries the db returning all information on the recently created repair order

+`async insertCommonUnCommonWorkTasks()`:

+Parmas: req, createReapirOrderID

+Purpose:
+- This function is called when their are common and unCommonTasks that need to be added to a repair order
+- Common tasks are never entered into the db rather we add common tasks via the task_id which is provided via checkInSubmit
+- Adding unCommonTasks is different
+  - Each unCommonTask is added to the task table
+  - We keep track of the taskId
+-	This function adds both commonTasks and unCommonTasks and commonTasks
+-	Then we call the testMethod twice using both common and unCommon task IDs

+`async insertOnlyUnCommonTasks()`:

+Params:  req, createReapirOrderID

+Purpose:
+- To insert the unCommonTasks
+- We insert the unCommonTasks to the task table
+-	We then take the unCommonTaskIDs and add them to the reapir_tasks table
+- We then call test method to get the information we just entered